-We are also committed to invest up to \$12.3 million (\$3.4 million in equity, \$79,000 of which has been funded as of March 31, 2007, and \$8.9 million in debt financing, \$6.5 million of which has been funded as of March 31, 2007) in exchange for a 95% non-controlling interest in a limited liability company that will develop, construct, own and operate the Spring Valley Medical Office Building II, a second MOB on the campus of a UHS Hospital located in Las Vegas Nevada.
-This MOB will be 50% master leased by Valley Health Systems ("VHS"), a majority-owned subsidiary of UHS on a triple net basis.
-The master lease for each suite will be cancelled at such time that the suite is leased to another tenant acceptable to the LLC and VHS for a minimum term of five years.
-This MOB is scheduled to be completed and opened during the second quarter of 2007.
+We are also committed to invest up to \$12.3 million (\$3.4 million in equity, \$79,000 of which has been funded as of June 30, 2007, and \$8.9 million in debt financing, \$7.3 million of which has been funded as of June 30, 2007) in exchange for a 95% non-controlling interest in a limited liability company that developed, constructed, owns and operates the Spring Valley Medical Office Building II, a second MOB on the campus of a UHS Hospital located in Las Vegas Nevada.
+This MOB was completed and opened during the second quarter of 2007.

 UHS Legal Proceedings: We have been advised by UHS that UHS, together with its South Texas Health System affiliates, which operate McAllen Medical Center, were served with a subpoena dated November 21, 2005, issued by the Office of Inspector General of the Department of Health and Human Services ("OIG").
 At that time, the Civil Division of the U.S. Attorney's office in Houston, Texas indicated that the subpoena was part of an investigation under the False Claims Act of compliance with Medicare and Medicaid rules and regulations pertaining to the employment of physicians and the solicitation of patient referrals from physicians from January 1, 1999 to the date of the subpoena related to the South Texas Health System.
 On March 9, 2007, an additional subpoena was served upon UHS by the OIG requesting documents concerning the Medicare cost reports for the South Texas Health System affiliates.
 UHS has informed us that, to the best of their knowledge, they have provided the documents requested in connection with both subpoenas and that they continue to cooperate in the investigation.
-On February 16, 2007, UHS's South Texas Health System affiliates were served with a search warrant in connection with what UHS has been advised is a related criminal investigation concerning the production of documents.
+On February 16, 2007, UHS's South Texas Health System affiliates were served with a search warrant in connection with what UHS has been advised is a related criminal Grand Jury investigation concerning the production of documents.
 At that time, the government obtained various documents and other property related to the facilities.
+Follow-up Grand Jury subpoenas for documents and witnesses and other requests for information were subsequently served on South Texas Health System facilities and certain UHS employees, and UHS is cooperating with this Grand Jury investigation.
 UHS has advised us that it is unable to evaluate the existence or extent of any potential financial exposure in connection with this matter at this time.